1Password/scim-examples/azure-container-apps/ADVANCED.md

 > Copy the following commands to set certain environment variables, then define these variables to align to your deployment like you did in the [deployment guide](https://support.1password.com/scim-deploy-azure/#22-define-variables) before you run the commands.
 > Alternatively you can add the environment variables through Azure Portal as detailed below.

-### Confirmation Interval

 <details>
+<summary>Confirmation Interval</summary>

-<summary>Use the OP_CONFIRMATION_INTERVAL environment variable to set how often the ConfirmationWatcher component runs in seconds.
-The minimum
-interval is 30 seconds.
-If not set, the default value of 300 seconds (5 minutes) is used.</summary>
+Use the OP_CONFIRMATION_INTERVAL environment variable to set how often the ConfirmationWatcher component runs in seconds.
+The minimum interval is 30 seconds.
+If not set, the default value of 300 seconds (5 minutes) is used.

 For example set `OP_CONFIRMATION_INTERVAL` to `30` to have the ConfirmationWatcher running every 30 seconds.